marutipai7/email-agent/README.md

-# 📧 Email Extractor Agent
+# 📧 Email Contact Extractor with Dashboard (Django + Pydantic)

-A Django + Pydantic powered mini AI agent to extract emails from text input, classify them (Personal / Business / Spam), and save them to a user dashboard with export support.
+This is a smart email contact extractor built using **Django**, **Pydantic**, and basic ML logic to classify contacts as personal, business, or spam.
+Extracted contacts are saved in the database and displayed on a clean dashboard with pagination and CSV export support.

+---

-## 🚀 Features
+## 🔧 Features

+- 🧠 AI-Powered Email Type Classification (Personal, Business, Spam)
-- Extract emails from text
+- 📄 Email Extraction from Text Input
-- Classify type (using simple AI rules)
+- 🧰 Form-based Upload
-- User register/login/logout
+- 🔐 Register/Login/Logout
-- Dashboard with pagination
+- 🗃️ Dashboard to View Contacts
+- 📥 CSV Export
+- 📄 SQLite for local DB
-- Export contacts to CSV
+- 🚀 Deployable to Render

-- Admin panel support
+---

-## 🛠️ Tech Stack
+## 🏗️ Tech Stack

-- Python 3.10+
-- Django 5.x
-- Pydantic 2.x
+- **Backend:** Django, Pydantic
+- **Frontend:** HTML (Jinja templates)
-- SQLite (default) or PostgreSQL
+- **DB:** SQLite (you can switch to PostgreSQL)
-- Bootstrap (basic styling)
+- **Export:** CSV using `HttpResponse`
-- Gunicorn + Render for deployment
+- **Deployment:** Render (free-tier)

+---

 ## 🧪 Installation